 Can the phlebotomist be held liable for the patient’s injuries?

 Phlebotomists can potentially be liable for any injuries to a patient due to negligence.
-The repercussions of such malpractice could lead to long-term physical damage, and it is Vital that the culpable phlebotomist takes responsibility.
+The repercussions of such malpractice could lead to long-term physical damage, and the culpable phlebotomist must take responsibility.

 What measures can phlebotomists take to protect themselves against malpractice suits?

-In order to protect themselves from facing malpractice claims, phlebotomists should strive for precise and thorough documentation of procedures.
-Communicating clearly with the patient is key in helping safeguard against liability insurance disputes or other kinds of suits.
-Investing in some kind of coverage can be a wise decision on their part too if they wish to reduce risk even more effectively.
+To safeguard against malpractice claims, phlebotomists should prioritize precise and thorough documentation of procedures.
+Clear communication with the patient is crucial to help mitigate liability insurance disputes and potential legal suits.
+Additionally, investing in coverage can be a wise decision to further reduce the risk effectively.

 How can you protect the phlebotomist?